alokchoudhary899/realtimeChatApp/README.md

 # realtimeChatApp
-user can do single channel text chat, video chat and can express using emoticon symbol.
+user can do single channel text chat, signup via email authantication and login to join the chat room.